-Residential site walls or fences must appear as a visual extension of the Residential Unit, using similar materials and finishes.
+Residential site walls or fences shall appear as a visual extension of the Residential Unit, using similar materials and finishes.
 Such walls or fences may define courtyards or terraces in close proximity to the Residential Unit for the purpose of privacy.
-Residential walls and fences generally will be limited to six (6) feet in height or less.
+Residential walls and fences shall be limited to six (6) feet in height or less unless permitted by the ARC.

-Walls between areas with significant elevation differences will be considered on a caseby-case basis.
+Walls between areas with significant elevation differences will be considered on a case-bycase basis.
 Closely spaced parallel walls will not be permitted.
 All spaces between walls shall be landscaped with the appropriate material as outlined in these Design Guidelines and maintain a minimum distance of 6 feet.

-Retaining walls, where required by grade, shall not exceed a maximum of six (6) feet in height measured from the lowest Natural Grade (measured on the outside of the wall).
-If multiple walls are required to retain a grade there should be a six (6) foot minimum separation as measured from the back of the lower wall to the front of the upper wall suitable for planting landscape material; provided, however, the ARC may permit alternative wall designs for Lots with extreme elevation changes.
+Retaining walls, where required by grade, shall be a maximum of six (6) feet in height measured from the lowest Natural Grade (measured on the outside of the wall).
+If multiple walls are required to retain a grade there shall be a six (6) foot minimum separation as measured from the back of the lower wall to the front of the upper wall suitable for planting landscape material; provided, however, the ARC may permit alternative wall designs for Lots with extreme elevation changes.

-The appearance of any walls over six (6) feet in height must incorporate a 6foot separation between walls to be softened by landscaping.
-Retaining walls that directly support a Residential Unit or Structure will be considered part of the elevation and will therefore be included in the overall height restrictions as listed above and reviewed by the ARC accordingly.
+The appearance of any walls over six (6) feet in height shall incorporate a 6-foot separation between walls to be softened by landscaping.
+Retaining walls that directly support a Residential Unit or Structure shall be considered part of the elevation and shall therefore be included in the overall height restrictions as listed above and reviewed by the ARC accordingly.

-Screen and freestanding walls may not exceed six (6) feet in height measured from the lowest Natural Grade adjacent to the wall
+Screen and freestanding walls shall be a maximum of six (6) feet in height measured from the lowest Natural Grade adjacent to the wall

-All masonry walls Visible From Neighboring Property must be finished and painted to match the Residential Unit.
+All masonry walls Visible From Neighboring Property shall be finished and painted to match the Residential Unit.